Marlinspike: Etymology

 Marlinspike derives from the practice of "marling", winding small diameter twine called marline around larger ropes to form protective whippings.
 The long-billed fish marlin is thought to be named after the marlinspike.

+Marlin spike gets its name from the small cord called marlin, which is typically tarred and used for the serving of rope.
+The fish marlin actually gets its name from marlin spike.